mpnri/Spotify-app/README.md

 # Spotify-app

-a music player Web-app with parcel & typescript
+a music player web-app with parcel & typescript